 The Nho Que River, which locals say originates from Chinese territory, arrives in Vietnam through the Lung Cu and Dong Van cities before crossing the Gam River in Cao Bang Province.
 The visit to this isolated village is an opportunity to contemplate a part of the legendary river revealing a picturesque jewel in the middle of the majestic plateau.

 Arriving at the village, what welcomes us is a group of century-old banana trees that buried the time dedicated to the forest god.
-Custom obliges, the villagers meet there every month on the 1st and 15th lunar day to worship the god, wishing good harvests and health for all.
-Among the centuries-old trees found there, four have been classified as heritage between 700 - 750 years old.
+As custom obliges, the villagers meet there every month on the 1st and 15th lunar day to worship the god, wishing for good harvests and health for all.
+Among the centuries-old trees found there, four have been classified as having existed for 700 - 750 years old.

-While strolling in these quiet corners, you might think you get lost in another district of Hoi An
+While strolling in these quiet corners, you might think you’ve got lost in another district of Hoi An

 So many relaxing moments, far from the rest of the world